Niagara Falls City School District

 The Niagara Falls City School District is a public school district containing 11 schools in Niagara Falls, New York.
 The Superintendent of Schools is Mark Laurrie.

+Its boundary is that of the city.

 History

 The district was founded in the early 1900s.

 In 1953 the district purchased land in Love Canal from Hooker Chemical Company, fully aware that the land had been used as a toxic waste disposal site.
 This would eventually lead to the Love Canal disaster.

 Board of education

 The Board of education is made up of nine members.
 The current board members are: